-The sensitivity of a metal detector is dependent not only on the size of the aperture and the type of product you’re running, but also on the type metal.
+The sensitivity of a metal detector is dependent not only on the size of the aperture and the type of product you’re running, but also on the types and sizes of metals.
 For simplicity, all metals can be categorized into three types:

 With wire, the signal produced will vary greatly based on the type of metal and its orientation as it passes through the metal detector (see image below).
 In a worst-case scenario, a wire may produce a signal no bigger than a sphere the same size as the diameter of the wire.